SCRT-HQ/PSGSuite/PSGsuite-API-Implementation-Guide.md

-# Adding Chrome Policy Functions to PSGSuite
+# PSGSuite API Implementation Guide

-This document explains how to implement Chrome Policy API functions in PSGSuite and serves as a guide for adding new Google API services to the module.
+This document explains how to implement Google API functions in PSGSuite and serves as a comprehensive guide for adding new Google API services to the module.
+While it uses Chrome Policy API as the primary example, the patterns and practices apply to any Google API integration.

 ## Overview

 PSGSuite is a PowerShell module that wraps Google's .NET SDKs, enabling administrators to manage Google Workspace (formerly G Suite) services through PowerShell.
-The module uses Google's official .NET client libraries (NuGet packages) and provides PowerShell functions that follow consistent patterns.
+The module uses Google's official .NET client libraries (NuGet packages) and provides PowerShell functions that follow consistent patterns across all supported APIs.

 ## Architecture Understanding